-The two sides agree that the objective of the peace process is to reach a just, lasting and comprehensive peace settlement achieved through direct negotiations based on United Nations Security Council Resolutions 242 and 338.
-The negotiations between the Israeli and Palestinian sides will be conducted, per the Madrid letter of invitation, in two phases: the first phase of the negotiations is directed toward reaching agreement on Palestinian interim self government arrangements for a period of five years; and the second phase of the negotiations, beginning the third year of the period of interim self government arrangements, will be directed toward reaching agreement on permanent status.
-The two sides concur that the agreement reached between them on permanent status will constitute the implementation of Resolutions 242 and 338 in all their aspects.
+The two sides agree that the objective of the peace process is to reach a just, lasting, real and comprehensive peace settlement achieved through direct negotiations based on United Nations Security Council Resolutions 242 and 338.
+The negotiations between Israel and the Palestinians will be conducted, per the Madrid letter of invitation, in two phases: the first phase of the negotiations is directed toward reaching agreement on interim self-government arrangements for the Palestinians in the territories for a period of five years; and the second phase of the negotiations, beginning the third year of the period of interim self government arrangements, will be directed toward reaching agreement on permanent status.
+The two sides concur that the agreement reached between them on permanent status will constitute the implementation of Resolutions 242 and 338 on the basis of which the permanent status negotiations will take place in all their aspects.

-The two sides agree that the negotiating process is one and that its two phases are interlocked.
-They further agree that neither negotiations nor the agreements reached for the interim period nor anything done in the interim period will be deemed to preempt or prejudge the outcome of permanent status negotiations.
-Furthermore, both sides will make their best efforts to avoid actions during the interim period that undermine the environment for the negotiations.
-The two sides agree that all options for permanent status within the framework of the agreed basis of the negotiations - United Nations Security Council Resolutions 242 and 338 - will remain open.
-Once negotiations on permanent status begin, each side can raise whatever issue it wants, including the question of Jerusalem.
+The two sides agree that the negotiating process is one and that its two phases are interlocked by the time frame.
+They further agree that neither the negotiations nor the agreements reached for the interim period nor anything done in the interim period will be deemed to preempt or prejudge the outcome of permanent status negotiations.
+Furthermore, both sides will make their best efforts, as appropriate, to avoid actions during the interim period that undermine the environment for the negotiations.
+The two sides agree that all options for permanent status within the framework of the agreed basis of the negotiations - United Nations Security Council Resolutions 242 and 338 - will remain open, recognizing that the above resolutions are subject to different interpretations.
+Once negotiations on permanent status begin, each side can raise whatever issue it wants.